-Gros Morne Mountain – an option as part of the Long Range Traverse
+Gros Morne Mountain – as part of the Long Range Traverse

 John and I did the hike to the summit of Gros Morne Mountain on the last day of our Long Range Traverse.
 Instead of continuing down to the parking lot once we got to the junction by the Ferry Gulch Campsite (like most people do), we started climbing on a route that people use to descend Gros Morne Mountain.

 Most people approach the summit of Gros Morne Mountain from a steep, scree filled gully that starts roughly four kilometres from the parking lot.
 Before you start the slog up the gully, ask yourself if you can get off the mountain before dark as you’ve got another eight kilometres of tough hiking ahead of you.
 Many people turn around at the viewing platform here.

 Are you up for a 500 metre climb to the summit?

 If you decide to keep going, then you’ve got 500 metres of climbing to get to the summit at 806 metres above sea level.
 Once above treeline, you’re in a fragile Arctic-alpine environment.
 Tread lightly.

 It’s not recommended that you descend the gully, mostly because you don’t want to send rocks flying onto hikers below you.
 Since we were the last people off the mountain, I actually wish we’d returned via the gully as it would have saved us a lot of time.